Ski resort in the European Alps

 With many areas reopening or easing Coronavirus restrictions, you may be thinking of a ski holiday.
 Here are a few of the cheaper options.

-If you avoid the commercialised places in France and Switzerland, skiing in Europe is one of the most affordable areas to ski.
+If you avoid the commercialised places in France and Switzerland, skiing in Europe can be one of the most affordable areas to ski.